What is the difference between a Care Home & Nursing Home?

 Without a doubt, this is the most frequently asked question TrustedCare's team of Care Advisers come across.

-Routinely people come to TrustedCare with the belief that they need a Nursing Home for Nan.
-Our Advisers always respond to this statement with "tell me a little bit more about your Nan?"
+Routinely, people come to TrustedCare with the belief that they need a Nursing Home for their loved one.
+Our Advisers always respond to this statement with "Tell me a little bit more about your loved one?"

-By delving a little deeper into Nan's care needs it becomes apparent that Nan's care needs could comfortably be supported within a residential Care Home, opposed to a Nursing Home.
+By delving a little deeper into loved ones' care needs, it becomes apparent that their care needs could comfortably be supported within a residential Care Home, as opposed to a Nursing Home.

 Why does this matter, how different can they really be?

-The most significant difference between a Care Home & Nursing Home is the care needs that can be supported in each setting and the knock-on effect this has on the cost of care.
+The most significant difference between a care home and a nursing home is the care needs that can be supported in each setting and the knock-on effect this has on the cost of care.

 The difference in cost between a Care Home and Nursing Home can be upwards of £500 per week.